brown-csci1680/snowcast-template/util/snowcast-dissector/README.md

 The steps listed above will invoke the decoder only on a single TCP port.
 You should repeat the steps above each time you change TCP ports

+### Coloring rules (optional)

+This dissector also includes rules to highlight invalid packets, but these must be installed separately.
+Coloring rules do not add any extra dissection info, but may help make it easier to identify invalid packets.
+To add the coloring rules:
+ 1. In Wireshark, go to **View** > **Coloring Rules**
+ 2. Click **Import...**
+ 3. Select the file `cs168_snowcast_coloring.txt`, located in this directory.
+You should see this add a new rule "Bad CS168Snowcast" to the list of rules
+ 4. Click and drag the rule to the top of the list
+ 5. Click **OK**

+When coloring rules are applied, packets are highlighted in yellow if they have an invalid length or message type.
+If you don't see invalid packets highlighted immediately, you may need to restart Wireshark.

 ## Feedback

 If you have questions or encounter any issues with the decoder, please post on